carlinf/DOM--Guess-Number-Game/README.md

-# Guess Number Game in JS
+# Guess Number Game in JavaScript